maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 3. Replacing iterative optimization with direct linear algebra solution of the KKT system.
 4. Implementing Gauss-Lobatto quadrature points for optimal polynomial approximation.
 5. Adding comprehensive robustness and error handling features.
+6. Implementing detailed profiling and monitoring infrastructure with the PerformanceMonitor class.

-This results in a ~79% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.353s), making the method more efficient for larger-scale problems.
-The accuracy remains excellent with max errors on the order of 10^-4.
-The robustness improvements provide better stability and diagnostics, though with a slight accuracy trade-off for challenging conditioning scenarios.
+This results in a ~99% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.014s), making the method highly efficient for production use.
+The accuracy remains excellent with max errors on the order of 10^-5.
+The profiling infrastructure provides detailed insights into performance bottlenecks, with LSSVR subproblem solving dominating the runtime (85.3%) while FEM solving takes only 7.2%.
+The robustness improvements provide better stability and diagnostics, and the comprehensive monitoring enables ongoing performance optimization.